close Business Finance Invest Bullets Most Viewed

 Regardless of the negative reputation, Zara is now one of the first brands people turn to shop for the latest designs, especially the fair gender.
 Zara became the place where a girl from a middle-class family could afford the trendy floral dress, usually available for hundreds of dollars in the market.
 Zara’s success in catching consumers' nerves became evident with the beautifully designed 2000 stores spread worldwide, from Spain to the USA & India, within four decades.

-Lavish Stores with Reasonably-Priced Items
+Lavish Stores with Reasonably Priced Items

 Zara might be a retailer in the fast fashion industry, but they believe in keeping pace with high-end brands around the world.
 To do this, Zara always places its stores in the poshest locations in the city.
-With authentic interiors and classy representations, Zara stores are always in highlight alongside names like Gucci and Louis Vuitton.
+With authentic interiors and classy representations, Zara stores are always highlighted alongside names like Gucci and Louis Vuitton.

-But the items found inside these stores are not overpriced and are thus successful in alluring consumers even more.
+However, the items found inside these stores are not overpriced and are thus successful in alluring consumers even more.
 Seems like the roadway to “look rich without being rich” goes through the streets of Zara stores.

 Core Values of Zara

-Every brand’s vision and values make them unique from its competitors.
+Every brand’s vision and values make it unique from its competitors.
 This statement is especially true for Zara.
 By following the mantra of keeping “consumers first and rest after” (or so they preach), Zara strictly plans its strategies with the four core values: Beauty, Clarity, Functionality, and Sustainability.

 These four objectives are a part of Zara’s unique business model, but when it comes to one of these objectives, there's a serious lack of enforcement!
 Read on to find out Zara's sustainability front...